 Canadian Institute for health research

-Resolving Systems Epigenomes of T-cells in Autoimmune and Inflammatory Diseases (Co-principal chercheur: Tomi Pastinen)
+Resolving Systems Epigenomes of T-cells in Autoimmune and Inflammatory Diseases (Principal investigatorr: Catherine Laprise)

-A Three-Generation Canadian Study (CAN-3-GEN) on the Developmental Origins of Health and Disease (Chercheur principal: Malcolm Sears)
+A Three-Generation Canadian Study (CAN-3-GEN) on the Developmental Origins of Health and Disease (Principal investigator: Malcolm Sears)

-Genomic risk in asthma susceptibility accessed by next-generation integrative tools (Co-principal chercheur: Tomi Pastinen)
+Genomic risk in asthma susceptibility accessed by next-generation integrative tools (Co-principal investigator: Tomi Pastinen)

-Projet équipe CEEHRC: Epigenetic mechanisms for the development of asthma (Chercheurs: Celia Greenwood, Catherine Laprise, Michael Kobor, Peter Paré, Anita Kozyrsky, Andrew Sandford, Aurélie Labbé, et Denise Daley)
+Projet équipe CEEHRC: Epigenetic mechanisms for the development of asthma (Investigators: Celia Greenwood, Catherine Laprise, Michael Kobor, Peter Paré, Anita Kozyrsky, Andrew Sandford, Aurélie Labbé and Denise Daley)

 Ongoing research projects

-- Longitudinal study of the methylome and the respiratory condition of a sub-group of the familial asthma cohort of Saguenay-Lac-St-Jean
+- Longitudinal study of the methylome and respiratory status of a group of individuals from the French-canadian biobak: 20-years follow-up;

-- Expression study of bronchial tissue following bronchial thermoplasty in severe asthmatic individuals (Collaborators: Jamila Chakir, Michel Laviolette)
+- Assessment of expression level in bronchial tissue following bronchial thermoplasty in individuals with severe asthma (Collaborators: Jamila Chakir, Michel Laviolette);